rdo-infra/ci-config/ci-scripts/infra-setup/roles/rrcockpit/README.md

 README will help you setup a development environment for the tripleo-ci ruck|rover cockpit.

+### Note for Fedora 31:

+The Docker package has been removed from Fedora 31.
+It has been replaced by the upstream package moby-engine, which includes the Docker CLI as well as the Docker Engine.
+However, we recommend instead that you use Package-x-generic-16.pngpodman, which is a Cgroups v2- compatible container engine whose CLI is compatible with Docker's.
+Fedora 31 uses Cgroups v2 by default.
+The moby-engine package does not support Cgroups v2 yet, so if you need to run the moby-engine or run the Docker CE package, then you need to switch the system to using Cgroups v1, by passing the kernel parameter
+To do this permanently,
+run sudo grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=0"
+This command reverts the systemd configuration to use cgroup v1.
+Or if you have a vm running fedora 30 with docker installed use the export DOCKER_HOST export DOCKER_HOST = "tcp://system-IP:custom-port"

 ### Requirements:

 The cockpit uses docker containers to run the required services - telegraf,